-The COPPA Rule outlines the information operators must include in the direct notice to parents.112 Operators must provide "direct notice of the operator's practices with regard to the collection, use, or disclosure of personal information from children, including notice of any material change in the collection, use, or disclosure practices to which the parent has previously consented."113 Direct notice is required in three circumstances: when 1) obtaining a parent's affirmative consent to the collection, use, or disclosure of a child's personal information; 2) communicating with a child multiple times; and 3) protecting a child's safety.114 In the first instance, when operators notify parents about VPC requirements, operators must disclose
+Once users pass through an age gate, the next step in the flow is direct notice.
+The COPPA Rule outlines the information operators must include in the direct notice to parents.217 Operators must provide "direct notice of the operator's practices with regard to the collection, use, or disclosure of personal information from children, including notice of any material change in the collection, use, or disclosure practices to which the parent has previously consented."218 We don't have to guess when direct notice is required: luckily, COPPA provides clear directions.
+Direct notice is required in three circumstances: when 1) obtaining a parent's affirmative consent to the collection, use, or disclosure of a child's personal information; 2) communicating with a child multiple times; and 3) protecting a child's safety.219 In the first instance, when operators notify parents about VPC requirements, operators must disclose